 Looking to display your work at the Morean?
-Find an upcoming show below that fits your portfolio, or scroll down for general exhibition guidelines.
+Find an upcoming show below that fits your portfolio, or scroll down for general exhibition guide.

 Exhibitions at Hermitage Apartment Homes

 The Morean and Hermitage Apartment Homes are partnering to bring recognition to our local artists.
-The first floor lobby of the Hermitage, located two blocks from the Morean, is a beautiful, airy, contemporary space—perfect for showcasing artwork.
-If your work is large, and you are interested in a one-or two-person show in this space, please email firstname.lastname@example.org for consideration.
+The first-floor lobby of the Hermitage, located two blocks from the Morean, is a beautiful, airy and contemporary space—perfect for showcasing artwork.
+If your work is large, and you are interested in a one or two-person show in this space, please complete the General Exhibitions form below and select the Hermitage Gallery for consideration.

 General Gallery Submissions